cg-tuwien/ppsurf_modeling/README.md

 #### Report

+1. **Run the training and evaluation with the default setup and note the resulting Chamfer distance.
+Report all changes you made.**
-In supervised training, a loss function computes the error between the prediction and the ground-truth (GT) data.
+2. **In supervised training, a loss function computes the error between the prediction and the ground-truth (GT) data.
 A minor change can cause huge differences in accuracy.

-1. Run the training and evaluation with the default setup and note the resulting Chamfer distance.
-Report all changes you made.
-2. Change the loss function in [source/poco_model.py](source/poco_model.py) to something else.
+Change the loss function in [source/poco_model.py](source/poco_model.py) to something else.
 Implement your own loss function or try one of [Pytorch](https://pytorch.org/docs/stable/nn.html#loss-functions).
 Re-train and evaluate the results.
-Report the differences.
+Report the differences.**

 ### Bonus Task 1 (5 Bonus Points): Simulate Scanner Noise